fuzzybabybunny/microscope-orionjs/README.md

 Sassha and Tom are going to KILL me.

-##Changing Tabular Templates##
+##Changing Tabular Templates (updated 7/29/2015)##

-If we go back to our admin pane and look at comments, we see that the `Submitted` column looks kind of crappy:
+If we go back to our admin panel and look at comments, we see that the table is pretty dumb:

 `![enter image description here](https://lh3.googleusercontent.com/LROiQg6mMP5rpG844QNv-njdxyB5ltffUASPpbx606M=s0 "Screenshot from 2015-07-24 04:33:38.png")

-The `Submitted` column contains WAY too much information.
+1. The `Submitted` column contains WAY too much information.
 Something like Month-Day-Year-Time would look nicer.
 I'm going to completely ignore you people who do it the more logical way of Time-Day-Month-Year because, uh, freedom.

+2. We also have the issue of the `Post ID` column being essentially stupid.
+I'd prefer if that column contained the title of the Post instead.

+3. I also want a column that shows a short blurb of the comment's `body`, something like `Interesting project Sacha, can I...`

+Let's tackle #1 first.
 If you guessed that we need to go back into our `Schema` to change this, you just WON the JACKPOT of zero money.

+###orion.attributeColumn()###

 We are interested in: